 About the Festival des Arts de Saint-Sauveur

-The Festival’s artistic direction has been orchestrated by Guillaume Côté for the past three years.
+The Festival’s artistic direction has been orchestrated by Guillaume Côté for the past four years.
 His experience, along with the expertise acquired in his career as a dancer, composer and choreographer, have led him to affirm the mandate of the Festival while putting added emphasis on creation, diversity and support for Quebec creators.

 Founded in 1992 as the Festival des Arts Hiawatha, the Festival was renamed the Festival des Arts de Saint-Sauveur in 1997.

 The Festival first received recognition at the Grands Prix du Tourisme des Laurentides awards, with a special mention as Cultural Event of the Year in 2000, and has received the “Grand Prix du Tourisme des Laurentides” in 2007, 2008 and 2014.
 In 2009 FASS was awarded the “Prix Ambassadeur culturel des Laurentides ” in the Cultural Festivals and Events category.